About our Courses

 GENERAL COURSE SUMMARIES

 Students taking our Comprehensive SAT/ACT/PSAT Preparation Course are taught both the academic content and the advanced test-taking strategies necessary to beat the test-makers at their own game.
-We will not pass you off to someone who was simply given a crash course in our methods; students enrolled in our course will work directly with Dr. Rothkopf, who wrote the curricula, usually attains perfect or near-perfect scores on the exams, and has been preparing students for the test for over three decades.
+We will not pass you off to someone who was simply given a crash course in our methods; students enrolled in our course will work directly with Dr. Rothkopf, who wrote the curricula, usually attains perfect or near-perfect scores on the exams, and has been preparing students for the test for over four decades.
 Through their training, students learn how to master the skills needed for all sections of the SAT, ACT and PSAT exams.
-In recent years, our students have seen an average SAT score increase of over 200 points; the highest increase one of our students achieved (on the now-retired three-scores version of the test) was an astounding 900 points!
+In recent years, our students have seen an average SAT score increase of over 200 points; the highest increase one of our students achieved (on the now-retired three-scores version of the test) was an astounding 900 points (which would translate to a 600-point increase on today's version of the SAT)!

-We are currently taking enrollment for our 2023 November-to-April Comprehensive Prep course, which begins on November 5 in preparation for the April ACT and May Digital SAT exams...students are also encouraged to consider taking an additional exam along the way (i.e. the February ACT and March Digital SAT exams), as well as to take at least one of those exams on future dates as well.
-The tuition for the course is $1395.
+We are currently taking enrollment for our 2024-25 November-to-May Comprehensive Prep Course, which begins on Sunday, November 3 in preparation for the April 2025 ACT and May 2025 SAT exams...students are also encouraged to consider taking an additional exam along the way (such as the February ACT and March SAT exams), as well as to take one or both of those exams on future dates as well.
+The tuition for the course is $1495.
 All students will be required to have a scientific or graphing calculator and to purchase the most recent versions of two books: "The Official ACT Prep Guide" and "The Official Digital SAT Study Guide"; students will also need to bring a laptop, tablet or iPad to a few classes toward the end of the course.

 If you already know you want to register for our course, you can click here.
 If you'd like more guidance, please read on or contact us (see the bottom of this page).